Handicap Parking Violators – There Is An App For That

 Expired Placards Hide In Plain Sight

 Ohio placards feature a hard-to-see expiration date.
-While Kentucky and many other states use large numbers in high contrast so expiration dates can be seen by a passing officer, Ohio uses a series of punch holes that can only be read when close to the windshield.
+While Kentucky and many other states use large numbers in high contrast so a passing officer can see expiration dates, Ohio uses a series of punch holes that can only be read when close to the windshield.

 Where Kentucky puts the expiration date, Ohio features a large registration number instead.
-So an expired placard can work for months or years in Ohio with few people taking notice.
+So, an expired placard can work for months or years in Ohio with few people noticing.

-How many times have you seen someone get out of a car parked in an accessible spot and run into a store?
+How often have you seen someone leave a car parked in an accessible spot and run into a store?

 Don’t Judge A Book by Its Cover